-Our consolidated financial statements as of December 31, 2016 and 2017 and for each of the two years in the period ended December 31, 2017 and the related financial statement schedule included in this prospectus have been audited by Deloitte Touche Tohmatsu Certified Public Accountants LLP, an independent registered public accounting firm, as stated in their report appearing herein (which report expresses an unqualified opinion on the financial statements and financial statement schedule and includes explanatory paragraphs referring to the translation of Renminbi amounts to United States dollar amounts for the convenience of readers in the United States of America as well as the retrospective adoption of revenue standards under ASC 606).
+Our consolidated financial statements as of December 31, 2016 and 2017 and for each of the two years in the period ended December 31, 2017 and the related financial statement schedule included in this prospectus have been audited by Deloitte Touche Tohmatsu Certified Public Accountants LLP, an independent registered public accounting firm, as stated in their report appearing herein (which report expresses an unqualified opinion on the financial statements and financial statement schedule and includes an explanatory paragraph referring to the translation of Renminbi amounts to United States dollar amounts).
 Such consolidated financial statements and financial statement schedule have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-The offices of Deloitte Touche Tohmatsu Certified Public Accountants LLP are located at Bund Center, 30th Floor 222 Yan An Road East, Shanghai, the People's Republic of China.
+The office of Deloitte Touche Tohmatsu Certified Public Accountants LLP is located at Bund Center, 30th Floor 222 Yan An Road East, Shanghai, the PRC.